DurandA/thingy-gateway/README.md

 ```

 ## Troubleshooting

+### The gateway cannot connect to the BLE device
-### Check that Thingy is detected with BLE scan
+* Check that Thingy is detected with BLE scan
 ```
 sudo hcitool lescan
 ```
-### Check that the Bluetooth controller is not blocked
+* Check that the Bluetooth controller is not blocked
 ```
 sudo hcitool dev
 sudo rfkill list all